DC Motors Explained | White Paper

 To read more articles about motors, click here.

 In business since 1994, AutomationDirect is a distributor offering thousands of industrial automation products for electrical control systems, including PLCs, operator interfaces, AC drives, motors, stepper systems, sensors, motor controls, enclosures and more.
-Their prices are typically well below the list price of more traditional automation companies because of their business model and focus on efficiency and the majority of their products are stocked for same-day shipping.
+Their prices are typically well below the list price of more traditional automation companies because of their business model and focus on efficiency and the majority of their products are stocked for fast shipping.
 Plus, get free two-day delivery on orders over $49; some limitations apply.
 For more information, contact them at 800-633-0405 or visit www.automationdirect.com.